devworkstecnology/spree-pagseguro-lightbox/README.md

 Disclaimer
 ----------

-This gem is inspired by [João Netto gem](https://github.com/jnettome/spree_pagseguro) but updated to spree 3 and using a new approach to checkout flow.
+This gem is inspired by [Locomotiva gem](https://github.com/locomotivapro/spree_pagseguro_simple) but updated to spree 4 and using checkout lightbox.

-Copyright (c) 2013-2015 [Locomotiva.pro](http://locomotiva.pro), released under the New BSD License